lupalberto/neutral-atom-vm/docs/vm-architecture.md

 At this stage, timing and pulse semantics are deliberately minimal: the VM uses them mostly as bookkeeping, not as full continuous‑time dynamics.

+In the near term we will evolve this into a **constrained ISA** in the hardware sense:

+- Every instruction will have an associated **duration** or timing semantics (either explicit on the op, or implied by the device profile).
+- The ISA semantics will include **scheduling rules**: what can be parallelized, what must be serialized, and how `Wait` interacts with idle noise.
+- Device profiles will include **connectivity graphs** and **native gate sets**, and the VM will reject programs that use non‑native gates or invalid couplings.
+- Microarchitectural rules (cooldown times, pulse overlap limits, resource usage) will be surfaced at the ISA level as validation constraints, not hidden inside individual engines.

 ### 2.2 Service/Job API

 - `src/service/job.hpp`, `src/service/job.cpp` define: